sammysignal/sammysignalsiteoriginal/index.md

 ---

 <div class="lead pretty-links">
   Hi There!
-My name is Sameer 'Sammy' Mehra, and I am a Senior at Harvard University, where I study Computer Science.
+My name is Sameer 'Sammy' Mehra, and I am a senior at Harvard University, where I study Computer Science.

   In my free time I like to build silly computer programs and listen to Jazz.
 I am